It doesn't matter, it's nothing++That's all right, never mind§Non importa, non è niente++Va tutto bene, non importa

 Third character of the Chinese word 当纳去

-- | Go, leave; remove, get rid of; be apart from; send; play the part of, play the role of, act (the part of) |
+-Go, leave; remove, get rid of; be apart from; send; play the part of, play the role of, act (the part of)

-- | (Falling toneone of the four tones in classical Chinese and the fourth tone in modern standard Chinese pronunciation) |
+-(Falling toneone of the four tones in classical Chinese and the fourth tone in modern standard Chinese pronunciation)

-- | (Used before a verb to indicate that an action is to take place ATTENTION: Use if the action is done by oneself and departs from the place where the speaker is.
-Use instead if the action involves the speaker and is done in the place where she is) |
+ATTENTION: Use qu4 if the action is done by oneself and departs from the place where the speaker is.
+Use lai2 instead if the action involves the speaker and is done in the place where she is)

-- | (Used after a verb or a verb-object construction to indicate why someone is away) |
+-(Used after a verb or a verb-object construction to indicate why someone is away)

-- | (Used between a verbal phraseor a prepositional constructionand a verbor a verbal phraseto indicate that the former is the means while the latter is the purpose) |
+-(Used between a verbal phraseor a prepositional constructionand a verbor a verbal phraseto indicate that the former is the means while the latter is the purpose)

-- | (Used after a verb to indicate that the direction of the action departs from the place where the speaker is or that the action takes place at some distance from the speaker) |
+-(Used after a verb to indicate that the direction of the action departs from the place where the speaker is or that the action takes place at some distance from the speaker)

-- | (Used after a verb to indicate the continuation of the action) |
+-(Used after a verb to indicate the continuation of the action)

 There's no difference between the simplified and the traditional version of this character.